pyatsysh/website-pyatsysh-serve/content/journal-articles/paper_3/index.md

 ---
-title: 'Surface nanodrops and nanobubbles: a classical density functional theory study'
+title: 'Spectral methods for the equations of classical density-functional theory: relaxation dynamics of microscopic films'
-enumerate_ind: 21 # enumeration index
+enumerate_ind: 3 # enumeration index
 is_title_year: true # add year to title

 # Authors